 For infants, children and adolescents, a vegetarian diet can promote normal growth.
 As with adults, vegan children may have slightly higher protein needs because of how the body digests plant protein.
 However, these needs typically can be fulfilled if the diet provides enough calories and diversity of foods.

 And while most competitive athletes require increased energy, protein and nutrient needs for optimal performance, there's no reason that they can't get everything they need nutritionally from plant sources.
 All it takes is a little diligence in menu planning.

 The "vegetarian" or "vegan" label doesn't automatically equal good health.
-While some cookies, chips and sweetened cereal might be vegetarian foods, they are also likely high in sugar and unhealthy fats.
-Meatless eaters might find it easy to load up on processed foods like veggie burgers, but those items aren't necessarily any healthier than their animal counterpart.
+While some cookies, chips and sweetened cereal might be vegetarian foods, they are also likely high in added sugars and unhealthy fats.
+Meatless eaters might find it easy to load up on processed foods such as veggie burgers, but those items aren't necessarily any healthier than their animal counterpart.
 And cheese, while a good source of calcium, also contains saturated fat and cholesterol.
 So what is the best way to assure a food is a good choice?
 Read the label.
-Look for low levels of saturated fat, cholesterol and sodium.
+Look for low levels of saturated fat, added sugars and sodium.
 These key nutrition label components are much better indicators of a food's health than whether or not it is vegetarian.
 Being a healthy vegetarian eater means loading up on veggies, fruits, whole grains and lean proteins.